 When it comes to finances, we all have primal urges, inner beasts that can thwart our ability to make good budgetary decisions, save money and just say no to things we don’t need.

 Luckily, there’s something you can do about it.
-First, you have to recognize which inner beast you’re struggling with—then Katie Brewer, a CFP® in Dallas, Tex. and a member of XY Planning Network, is here to tell us how to help tame those innate tendencies in no time.
+First, you have to recognize which inner beast you’re struggling with — then Katie Brewer, CFP®, based in Dallas, Texas, and a member of XY Planning Network, is here to tell us how to help tame those innate tendencies in no time.

 1. You May Be a "Lemming" If ...